Scott M. Stevens

 Email:

 An ongoing line of research is the Synthetic Interview , a technology Mike Christel and I created.
 SI's allow you to have an online conversation with experts, celebrities, and even historical figures like Albert Einstein.
-Newly funded research projects involving Synthetic Interviews are Physics Teaching Web Advisory (Pathway) and Putting a Face on Cognitive Tutors.
+National Science Foundation funded research projects involving Synthetic Interviews include Physics Teaching Web Advisory (Pathway) and ALPS: Putting a Face on Cognitive Tutors.
 Pathways, part of the National Science Digital Libraries (NSDL) program, is combining and extending Informedia and Synthetic Interview research, with pedagogical advances developed Kansas State University Physics Education Group to provide continuously improving assistance and expertise for physics teachers.
-Putting a Face on Cognitive Tutors is a five-year research project also funded by the NSF-ITR program.
-This project is building an “active learning” environment combining the framework and benefits of cognitive tutors with the support of “active inquiry” through synthetic interviews.

 Publications News broadcasts and videos